 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

-Treatment options for ACTH-producing pituitary tumors include the following:
+Treatment options for ACTH-producing pituitary tumors include:

 Drug therapy may be an adjunct to transsphenoidal microsurgery in cases of residual tumor and in cases where radiation therapy has a delayed effect.[1]
 Steroidogenesis inhibitors, including mitotane, metyrapone, ketoconazole, and aminoglutethimide are used.
 Ketoconazole is the best tolerated of these agents and is effective as monotherapy in about 70% of patients.[5]